ivank/laminar/README.md

 const process = middleware1(middleware2(middleware3()));
 ```

-What's neat about it is that since those are simply nested function calls, all typescript types are preserved, so that if one middleware adds something to the context, all the next would be aware of that at compile time.
+What's neat about it is that since those are simply nested function calls, all typescript types are preserved, so that if one middleware adds something to the context, all the rest would be aware of that at compile time.

-I can picture this as an ordered flow of information through the pipes of the middlewares, thus the name.
+I can picture this as an ordered flow of information through the pipes of the middlewares, thus the name (Laminar).

 ### Processing Open API